HomeDing/homeding.github.io/elements/value.md

 title: The Value Element
 id: value
 tags: ["Element"]
+excerpt: >
+  The ValueElement combines receiving modifying actions for an internal state value and sending actions on changing the value.
+  This can e.g. be used to drive a LED or a relay.
 ---

 # {{data.title}}

-::: excerpt value
+::: excerpt {{data.id}}
-The ValueElement combines receiving modifying actions for an internal state value and sending actions on changing the value.
-This can e.g. be used to drive a LED or a relay.
+{{data.excerpt}}
 :::

 ## Web UI